yeti/viper-generator/README.md

 iOS Dependency Generator (swift)
 ========================

-Script to generate models  and dependencies for Yeti's take on [VIPER](http://www.objc.io/issue-13/viper.html) architecture
+Script to generate models  and dependencies for Yeti's take on [VIPER](http://www.objc.io/issue-13/viper.html) architecture.
+For an example of how this architecture can be used.
+Take a look at the [demo project](https://github.com/yeti/searching-for-yeti-viper-demo)

 ## Installation